DataDog/datadog-agent/cmd/secret-backend/docs/azure/README.md

 1. **Service Principal Client Credentials**.
 The Azure tenant ID, service principal client ID, and service principal client secret defined on the backed configuration's `azure_session` section within the datadog-secret-backend.yaml file.

-2. **Service Principal Certificate Credential**.The Azure tenant ID, application client ID, service principal certificate path, and service principal certificate password (if applicable) defined on the backed configuration's `azure_session` section within the datadog-secret-backend.yaml file.
+2. **Service Principal Certificate Credential**.
+The Azure tenant ID, application client ID, service principal certificate path, and service principal certificate password (if applicable) defined on the backed configuration's `azure_session` section within the datadog-secret-backend.yaml file.

 3. **Azure Managed Identity**.
 No `azure_session` block needs to be defined at all, since this is all handled through the standard Azure credential chain.